E-T Stunt

 End crashes, tackle loops outside

 The E-T stunt reverses the T-E by having the defensive end crash inside first while the defensive tackle loops outside behind him.
-The end attacks the inside shoulder of the offensive tackle, pulling the tackle's hands inward, which opens the edge for the looping DT.
-This stunt is particularly effective when the opposing offensive tackle is prone to setting wide against the speed rush — the inside crash catches him leaning outside, and the DT arrives on the edge before the guard can redirect.
+The end attacks the outside shoulder of the strong guard (slamming the guard's outside hip, not the tackle's inside shoulder), drawing the guard inward and freeing the looping DT to attack the edge.
+This stunt is particularly effective when the opposing offensive tackle sets wide against the speed rush, leaving him leaning outside as the DT arrives on the edge before the guard can redirect.

 Player Roles